Ayushi007/Yelp-Fake-Review-Detection/README.md

 # Yelp-Fake-Review-Detection
-Trained a model on Yelp dataset to identify fake reviews
+Trained a model on Yelp dataset to identify fake reviews.
+Check report for detailed execution details